Henri Marteau International Violin Competition

-The International Violin Competition Henri Marteau (Internationaler Violinwettbewerb Henri Marteau) is a violin competition named after the famous violinist and violin teacher Henri Marteau.
+The Henri Marteau International Violin Competition (Internationaler Violinwettbewerb Henri Marteau) is a violin competition named after the famous violinist and violin teacher Henri Marteau.
 It is open to violinists of all nationalities aged under 25 and takes place every three years at Haus Marteau in Lichtenberg, Bavaria and at Freiheitshalle in Hof, Bavaria, Germany.

-The 7th International Violin Competition Henri Marteau, scheduled from April 26 to May 9, 2020, was cancelled due to COVID-19 pandemic.
-The next competition is planned for 2023.
+The 7th Henri Marteau International Violin Competition, scheduled from April 26 to May 9, 2020, was cancelled due to COVID-19 pandemic.
+The next competition is planned for April 2026.

 Foundation, sponsorship and cooperation

 The 125th birthday of the German-French violinist and composer Henri Marteau in 1999 inspired "Freundeskreis Haus Marteau e.V." to initiate the competition and to hold it in 2002 and 2005.
 In 2007, the District of Upper Franconia under its president Günther Denzler took over the sponsorship.
 Since then, the artistic and general coordination has been conferred to the orchestra Hofer Symphoniker.
 The competition became a member of the World Federation of International Music Competitions in 2012.